-- [Instructor] We've used quite a few images…thus far through this course, and now let's spend…a little bit of time talking about how to manage…and keep track of the images we're working with.…So you can list the images that you've already downloaded…with the docker images command.…It only lists the images you've already downloaded.…It's not the tool for finding images to download.…We'll cover that later.…So, docker images.…Alright, I can see there are several images…on my machine.…Now spend a little time, this is where it came from.…
+- [Announcer] We've used quite a few images thus far…through this course, and now let's spend…a little bit of time talking about…how to manage and keep track of the images…we're working with.…So you can list the images that you've already…downloaded with the Docker images command.…It only lists the images you've already downloaded,…it's not the tool for finding images to download,…we'll cover that later.…So, docker images,…all right I can see…there are several images on my machine.…Now spend a little time, this is where it came from.…

 - Installing Docker on Mac, Windows, and Linux

 - Running processes in containers

 - Working with Docker images, volumes, and registries